-Following the tragedy that occurred in Ercolano, which caused the death of three young workers employed "illegally" in an illegal factory, the prefect of Napoli, Michele di Bari, has ordered an intensification of the Checks at companies and fireworks depots in the metropolitan area.
+Following the tragedy in Ercolano, which caused the deaths of three young workers employed illegally in an illegal factory, the prefect of Naples, Michele di Bari, has ordered increased checks at companies and fireworks warehouses in the metropolitan area.

 The inspection activity, conducted by the Technical Territorial Commission for Explosives, led to six complaints out of 13 inspected factories, due to serious violations found.
 The Prefecture has initiated proceedings for the suspension of the licenses of the businesses involved, many of which had already been subject to previous sanctions for illegal conduct.